RADIUS: Vendor-specific attributes

 RADIUS is extensible; many vendors of RADIUS hardware and software implement their own variants using Vendor-Specific Attributes (VSAs).
 Microsoft has published some of their VSAs.
 VSA definitions from many other companies remain proprietary and/or ad hoc, nonetheless many VSA dictionaries can be found by downloading the source code of open source RADIUS implementations, for example FreeRADIUS.

-RFC 2865 provide basic encoding that attribute should follow, within the description value of Vendor Length field is not explicit but should be understood within a attribute-value context.
-This Vendor Length is length of Value in byte plus 2 bytes, those two byte counts for Vendor Type and Vendor Length.

-Vendor-Specific attributes follows this encoding which is used by freeradius implementation using vendor specific dictionaries.
+RFC 2865 Section 5.26 provides a suggested encoding which most vendors follow:

+Some vendors use different formats.
+For example, some vendors drop the "Vendor Length" field, or they use 2 octets for the "Vendor Type" and/or the "Vendor Length" fields.

+RFC 8044 Section 3.14 defines the "vsa" data type which mandates the RFC 2865 Section 5.26 format.

 Security

 The RADIUS protocol transmits obfuscated passwords using a shared secret and the MD5 hashing algorithm.
 As this particular implementation provides only weak protection of the user's credentials, additional protection, such as IPsec tunnels or physically secured data-center networks, should be used to further protect the RADIUS traffic between the NAS device and the RADIUS server.
-Additionally, the user's security credentials are the only part protected by RADIUS itself, yet other user-specific attributes such as tunnel-group IDs or VLAN memberships passed over RADIUS may be considered sensitive (helpful to an attacker) or private (sufficient to identify the individual client) information as well.
-The RadSec protocol claims to solve aforementioned security issues.
+Additionally, the user's security credentials are the only part protected by RADIUS itself, yet other user-specific attributes such as tunnel-group IDs or VLAN memberships passed over RADIUS may be considered sensitive (helpful to an attacker) or private (sufficient to identify the individual client) information as well..

+The RadSec protocol addresses the issue with legacy RADIUS/UDP security by "wrapping" the RADIUS protocol in TLS.
+However, the packets inside of the TLS transport still use MD5 for packet integrity checks and for obfuscating the contents of certain attributes.

+The Blast-RADIUS attack breaks RADIUS when it is transported by plain UDP by attacking MD5 within RADIUS.
+RadSec blocks this attack.
+Another recommended mitigation is to require Message-Authenticator attributes for all requests and responses. has been assigned for the Blast-RADIUS attack.